nsgpriyanshu/nsgpriyanshu.github.io/.github/PULL_REQUEST_TEMPLATE.md

 ---

 Thank you for your contribution!
-You rock!
+You rock and welcome!